 Formed in Texas, they started playing covers before reaching their own sound, a sound which has grown to be rather distinctive, thanks to Reagan Jones’ interesting voice and ear-pleasing synth melodies.

 The rather easy listening tone of IRIS’ tunes appeals to wider audience than say, COMBICHRIST’s, an audience that may struggle with beefy synth combos and would prefer a slightly softer approach.
 IRIS provide that impeccably well, with a distinct dose of nostalgia.

-With the recent release of ‘Radiant’ on Dependent Records, The Electricity Club’s Monika Izabela Goss chatted to Reagan Jones of IRIS…
+With the recent release of ‘Radiant’ on Dependent Records, ELECTRICITYCLUB.CO.UK chatted to Reagan Jones of IRIS…

 After ‘Disconnect’, Matthew Morris was replaced by Andrew Sega, how did that influence the music direction?